This post is also available in: हिन्दी

 Can onions be added in samosa filling?

-Generally, onions and garlic are not added in the punjabi samosa.
+Generally, onions and garlic are not added to the Punjabi samosa.
 But you have full freedom to do experiments and make your own variations of it.

 There are certain parts of the country where they add onion to samosa stuffing.
 You can make your own version of samosa by using only onion and garlic with spices and removing aloo (potatoes) or adding onion with potatoes.